 The Animal Production and Health Department (APHD) within Ministry of Agriculture (MAF) is enthusiastic about the project and offered full support.
 The new MAF CEO was formerly a research scientist at USP and the head of APHD has a background in food technology and a strong interest in meat quality and processing.
-There are four divisions including: Animal Health, (5 staff: headed by Dr Renee Orange (vet, Massey University), Research (8 Staff: headed by Principal Research Officer Donna Aiulu), Extension (headed by Keyseen Meleisa).
+There are four divisions including: Animal Health, (5 staff: headed by a qualified veterinarian, Research (8 Staff), and Extension.

 The government continues to be involved in sheep, providing extension services and distributing genetic stock to farmers (Ministry of Agriculture and Fisheries Samoa, n.d.-a).
 At this time, the government's only specific goal for sheep industry is to improve farmer's access to better breeding stock (Ministry of Agriculture and Fisheries Samoa, n.d.-a).
-The end goal is to promote food security and increase nutrition (Ministry of Agriculture and Fisheries Samoa, n.d.-a).
 The end goal is to promote food security and increase nutrition (Ministry of Agriculture and Fisheries Samoa, n.d.-b).
-Currently there are 4 government sheep stations, and 6 private multiplier farms (Orange, R. personal communication 29th September 2017).
+Currently there are 4 government sheep stations, and 6 private multiplier farms (Renee Orange, personal communication 29th September 2017).

 There is an active development program for sheep that has been boosted by the World Bank Samoa Agricultural Competitiveness Enhancement Program (SACEP) project (see below).
 This project has funded the Dorper imports and various other livestock activities as well as crops.
 A most important activity from a value chain perspective is the commissioning of two slaughter facilities, one mobile and one stationary.
 These are the first in the country and in the first instance are focused on cattle.
 There is a new meat act that will direct any commercial slaughter into these abattoirs with a 3 year transition period.
 The project also has a matched grant scheme that would be very appropriate to sheep.
 Although the sheep program is small, there has been good progress in the last few years in increasing flock size after introducing FFS stud stock and new Dorper genetics to breed with FFS.
-The program is conducted over three government farms on Upolu.
+The program is conducted over three government farms on

+Upolu.
 All the farms have good infrastructure with housing and sufficient small paddocks for rotation.
 The main farm has three separate mobs.
 The other farms contain crossbreds and FFS stock.
 The SACEP project is nearing completion (March 2018).